 Isaiah

-Theme: Kings of the Old Covenant shall fail; the King of the New Covenant, the Holy one of Israel, shall not fail.
+Theme: The kings of the Old Covenant are failing; the King of the New Covenant, the Holy One of Israel, shall not fail.

 1. Introduction (1:1) – “The Book of Isaiah”.